vahi/pegasus-annex/nersc/README.md

 In the top left menu, click on Cluster and under it click on Projects/Namespaces.
 Then click on the button, Create Namespace on the right.
-In the form that comes up, give pegasus-workflows as the name to the namespace.
+In the form that comes up, give the  <nersc-username>-pegasus-workflows as the name to the namespace.
+Replace the <nersc-username> with your nersc username.

 ![Create Pegasus Workflows namespace](./images/rancher-create-namespace.png)